ravennevermoreneverless/obsidian/0.1 — flash notes/october, november, december plans (maybe).md

 - the bipolar disorder survival guide
 - complete all edits of monoquin posts for tiktok
 	- before can proceed to monoquin post edits general
-- convert tags to bases (each)
-- edit albums already added
-	- before can add new media 2025 (convert to bases)
 - make art for 10 minutes everyday (any form)
-- allot at least 1 hour of social media presence
 - wait for the next psychiatric appointment to mention the autism suspicions after being consistent with meds
 - consisten workout (15-mins a day)
 - better source of income than surveys (find commissions!!!!!!!)